User Advisory Council

 In the early phases of a project, the AcSB expects the Council would provide its views to help identify issues, alternative approaches, and priorities.
 As a project moves through the deliberative process, the Council will be consulted on key issues, particularly as they affect users of financial statements.
 After the AcSB has issued an exposure draft, the AcSB might consult the Council regarding comments received from users and others.

-Membership of the User Advisory Council will generally comprise 20-25 professionals representing a variety of investment and analytical disciplines.
+Membership of the User Advisory Council will generally comprise a Chair, Vice-Chair and 20-30 professionals representing a variety of investment and analytical disciplines.
 View current User Advisory Council members.
 Barring unusual circumstances, the Council meets three times a year.
 Meetings are not open to the public.

 The AcSB is keen to hear from and discuss with constituents any concerns with or observations on current accounting standards, items on its technical agenda and potential agenda items.
 The AcSB would also like to identify significant accounting issues on which users are of the view that the AcSB should provide additional or revised guidance.
 If possible, the AcSB would like to enhance the information currently available to users.